mvbureev/mvbureev/README.md

 ### 👋 Hi!
 My name is Maxim Bureev.

+High Middle Frontend Engineer with 4+ years of experience.
+I want to work in an actively developing nontoxic company.

-I am a strong middle Frontend engineer with 3+ years of experience.
-The main tools are React, Redux (saga).
-Worked on a large number of projects: huge marketplaces and media platforms, admin panels with a bunch of charts and trees, social networks, learning platforms, outsourcing.
+Worked on many projects: huge marketplaces and media platforms, admin panels with a bunch of charts and trees, social networks, learning platforms, outsourcing.
 Worked for different clients: Cyprus, UK, Russia, Germany, Luxembourg.
-Open for work in Cyprus or non-CIS* with relocation.
+Open for work in Cyprus or outside the CIS with relocation.

 _*CIS - Commonwealth of Independent States - Belarus, Kazakhstan, Russia, etc._